KeyWgh/keywgh.github.io/index.md

   </div>
   <div id="right_col">
     <p class="lead">
-      Hi, I'm Ganghua Wang, a second-year Ph.D. student in the School of Statistics, University of Minnesota. </p>
+      Hi, I am Ganghua Wang, a second-year Ph.
+D. student at the School of Statistics, University of Minnesota. </p>
  <p class="research">My research interests mainly lie in statistical learning methods and their applications, such as network analysis and data privacy.
 My study is motivated by solving practical problems.
-Recently, I'm focus on developing model selection and diagnostic methods and new data privacy framework.
-If you're interested in any of the areas and want to talk with me, feel free to email me or drop by my office.
+Recently, I'm focusing on developing model selection and diagnostic methods and new data privacy framework.
+If you're interested in any areas above and want to talk with me, feel free to email me or drop by my office.
 Here is my <a href='assets/resource/CV_GW.pdf'>CV</a>.</p>

    <p><strong>Education</strong></p>
    <p>Ph.D., School of Statistics, University of Minnesota, Aug.
 2019 - present </p>